HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 ##### Observations

-- 76 bad requests out of 6647702 samples (contributing to 0% error rate) from JMeter results observed only in DAM APIs, which is very negligible.
+- 76 bad requests out of 6647702 samples (contributing to 0% error rate) from JMeter results observed only in DAM APIs, which is negligible.

-- The CPU usage of a node reached an average of 80% in 10000 concurrent users tests.
+- The CPU usage of a node reached an average of 80% in tests with 10000 concurrent users.
 The saturation was checked by reducing the number of users to 5000, 3000, and 2500 users.
 Node CPU average usage is then close to 70% and maximum is 80% in all 5000, 3000, and 2500 users load test results.

 - For 5000 and 3000 concurrent users, results of average and 90th pct response time of APIs exceed 5 seconds.